 The New York Youth Institute at Cornell University engages high school students on the biggest challenges facing people and the planet in the 21st century.
 We empower students to research issues they care about, propose their own innovative ideas to solve grand global challenges, and explore exciting ways to make a difference in New York and around the world.

-The New York Youth Institute is thrilled to welcome high school students from across New York State at Cornell University on March 25, 2022.
-Registration is now closed for the 2022 event.
+The New York Youth Institute is thrilled to welcome high school students from across New York State at Cornell University on March 17, 2023.
+Registration is due by February 20, 2023.

 - Building location: Warren Hall B25 Auditorium (enter Warren Hall via the Ag Quad; see location in Google Maps)

 - COVID-19 guidance: To attend the on-campus, in-person event, all visitors must wear an approved mask and show proof of either a COVID-19 vaccination or a recent negative COVID-19 test when checking in for the event.
 Detailed visitor guidance is found at COVID-19 Cornell Response Information for Visitors.

 Get a preview of what the day might look like by reviewing the agenda from the 2022 NYYI!

 8:15AM Arrival and Sign-In, B25 Warren Hall Auditorium Lobby (Simple refreshments provided)